Connect with your Social Network

 Sunset over the Cemetery

-The museum tells the story of the Panacea Society – a remarkable religious community formed in the early 20th century.
+The Panacea Museum tells the story of the Panacea Society – a remarkable religious community, celebrating its centenary this year.
 The museum is in ‘Castleside’, a beautiful Victorian house and gardens that were part of the community’s headquarters.

-Rebuilt for The Duke of Bedford this imposing building on the Embankment is a perfect place to stay, dine, enjoy the spa, or as a venue for a special occasion.
+Built for The Duke of Bedford, this imposing building on the Embankment is a perfect place to stay, dine, enjoy the spa, or as a venue for a special occasion.